 Before you even begin looking at the house rental market, figure out your budget for housing.
 Ideally, this takes into account both what you need and what you can afford every month.
 Start with what you are able to afford by adding up all the housing costs.

 Renting a home presents additional financial considerations over renting an apartment or even a townhouse.
-Realize that if you move into a house not only is the rent going to increase with size, but there are also additional utilities that come along with a stand-alone house.
-Get prepared and don't let these be shock when you get the first month's bills.
+Realize that if you move into a house, not only is the rent going to increase with size but there are also additional utilities that come along with a stand-alone house.
+Get prepared, and don't let these be a shock when you get the first month's bills.

 Evaluate Your Criminal History and Credit

 That means it is important to pull your own credit report from a free or paid site before you start house hunting.
 It is also important to understand the credit and criminal history of everyone you're moving in with.
-Your buddy might have a charge a while ago he forgot to mention or your girl friend might have terrible credit because she doesn't have any history.
+Your buddy might have a charge a while ago that he forgot to mention, or your girlfriend might have terrible credit because she doesn't have any history.
 You have to know this going in.

 That does not mean you're doomed to never find a home!
 There are listings you can find that say bad credit is okay.
-Also you might have better luck renting from a private owner.
-Most likely they'll run a credit check too but you can tell them up front what your score is and how you can compensate:
+Also, you might have better luck renting from a private owner.
+Most likely, they'll run a credit check, too, but you can tell them upfront what your score is.

-- Prove a gross monthly income that is 3x or more the rent
+- Prove a gross monthly income that is 3x or more than the rent

 - Offer to pay a higher deposit